 The Command Line Interface (CLI) is a useful tool for checking link status and debugging link connections.
-To enable the use of CLI the OSD2254E must be connected to a PC with a serial port and an appropriate cable as specified in section 2.2.6.
-Using a terminal emulation program such as Hyperterminal, a number of command lines specific to the OSD2254E can be implemented to check link/node status, ring/bus topology and enable/disable float backup.
+To enable the use of CLI the OSD2258EP must be connected to a PC with a serial port and an appropriate cable as specified in section 2.2.6.
+Using a terminal emulation program such as Hyperterminal, a number of command lines specific to the OSD2258EP can be implemented to check link/node status, ring/bus topology and enable/disable float backup.
+Note: Screen shots may vary due to terminal emulation programs and minor software updates.
+The screen shots are for illustrative purpose only.